-- Press the release and keep it pressed for about 5 s, after which the display shows the code that identifies the first group of programmable parameters (1st group = ] SP). - Using the ▲/▼ keys select the desired parameters group, then enter in that group pressing the P key, the display starts showing the code of the first parameter of the group. - Using the \( \bigcup \) keys select the desired parameter and, pressing the \( \bigcup \) key, enter the change parameter mode (the display alternately shows the parameter code and its setting value) that allows to change the parameter value with the \( \bigcup \) and \( \bigcup \) keys. - Once the desired value has been set, press the key again: the new value will be stored and the indstrument returns to the group parameter list showing only the parameter code. - Pressing the keys it is possible to select another parameter and change it as described. - To return to the "Group selection mode" keep the weep the weep pressed for 1 s until the instrument shows the group code. - With ▲/▼ keys it is possible to select another group of parameters and repeat the changing sequence. - To exit the programming mode, press no keys for about 30 s or keep the will key pressed for 2 s until the controller exits the programming mode.
+- Press the p key and keep it pressed for about 5 s, after which the display shows the code that identifies the first group of programmable parameters (1 group = ] SP). - Using the ▲/▼ keys select the desired parameters group, then enter in that group pressing the P key, the display starts showing the code of the first parameter of the group. - Using the ▲/▼ keys select the desired parameter and, pressing the ¬ key, enter the change parameter mode (the display alternately shows the parameter code and its setting) that allows to change the parameter value with the ▲ and ▼ keys. - Once the desired value has been set, press the key again: the new value will be stored and the indstrument returns to the group parameter list showing only the parameter code. - Pressing the ▲/▼ keys, it is possible to select another parameter and change it as described. - To return to the group selection mode keep the key pressed for 1 s until the instrument shows the group code. - With the keys, it is possible to select another group of parameters and repeat the changing sequence. - To exit the programming mode, press no keys for about 30 s or keep the u key pressed for 2 s until the controller exits the programming mode.

-2.3 Parameter Protection Using a Password
+2.3 Parameter Protection Using the Password

 The instrument has a parameter protection function with a password that can be customized using the t.PP parameter.
-To protect the parameters, set the desired Password Number at parameter t.PP and exit the programming procedure.
-When the protection is active, keep the P key pressed for about 5 s, after which the display shows r.P.
-Pressp again, the display shows 0.
+To protect the parameters, set the desired Password Number at parameter t.PP.

-Now, using the keys, set the programmed password number and press again the key.
+When the protection is active, press the p key to access the parameters and keep it press for about 5 s, after which the display shows r.P.

+Press P, the display shows 0, using the Vex, set the programmed password number and press again the key.
 If the password number inserted is correct, the display shows the code that identifies the first group of programmable parameters and it will be possible to program the instrument in the same ways described in the previous paragraphs.
+All parameters are configured to be "Password protected" in this way, when enabled with t.PP, the protection all parameters will be protected.